What Gum Does Protein Powder Have and Why?

 What gum does protein powder have and why?

-What gum does protein powder have and why?
-Learn how to supplement your protein intake without added gums.
+This is a Dietitian’s guide on how to supplement your protein intake without gums.

-If you read the ingredients list of most protein powders, you will notice one or more gums.
-And if you are wondering what these gums are doing in your supplement, you have come to the right place.
+And if you are wondering what gums are doing in your protein supplement, you have come to the right place.

-Gums are common food additives used to thicken, stabilize, emulsify, and improve the texture of processed foods like protein powder.
+Gums are common food additives used to thicken, stabilize, emulsify, and improve the texture of processed foods.

 They are typically derived from plants, but are so processed they cannot really be considered natural.